fitztrev/rosen-score/CONTRIBUTING.md

         - https://chess.stackexchange.com/questions/30431/games-with-consecutive-en-passants
     1. https://twitter.com/agadmator/status/1523276457543446528?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Etweet
     1. Win 1+0 with no premoves (your clock goes down by at least 0.1 each turn)?
-    1. Win a game in each variant consecutively?
     1. position from Searching for Bobby Fischer https://www.youtube.com/watch?v=W6poPAiBsLc
     1. something to do with both players having less than 1 second and playing N moves? https://www.youtube.com/watch?v=kMj0tBELSd8
     1. Opponent fails to checkmate with Bishop+Knight.
 Game ends in 50 move rule draw